-\section{Steinberg periplectic Lie superalgebras}
+\section{Steinberg Periplectic Lie Superalgebras}

 In the previous section, we have shown that the Lie superalgebra $\mathfrak{p}_m(R,{}^-)$ is perfect for $m\geqslant3$.
-The perfectness allows us to further study its universal central extension, whose kernel will finally provides us with the second homology of $\mathfrak{p}_m(R,{}^-)$.
+The perfectness allows us to further study its universal central extension, whose kernel will finally provide us with the second homology of $\mathfrak{p}_m(R,{}^-)$.

 In this section, we will introduce the notion of Steinberg periplectic Lie superalgebra $\mathfrak{stp}_m(R,{}^-)$ and prove that it is a central extension of $\mathfrak{p}_m(R,{}^-)$.
-Its universality will be dicussed in the sequent sections.
+Its universality will be discussed in the subsequent sections.